jose-elias-alvarez/null-ls.nvim/doc/HELPERS.md

 ### runtime_condition

-Optional function that will be called when generating a list of sources to run for a given method.
-The calculations here must be conscious that this is called _every_ time a source is potentially run, and hence should avoid doing anything overly expensive.
+Optional callback called when generating a list of sources to run for a given method.
+Takes a single argument, `params`, which is a table containing information about the current editor state (described in [MAIN](./MAIN.md)).
+If the callback's return value is falsy, the source does not run.

-- Takes a single argument, `params`, which is a table of parameters containing the following useful keys, amongst a few others (one can `print(vim.inspect(params))` inside of the function to see more):
-  - `bufnr`: The buffer number being formatted
-  - `bufname`: The name of the above buffer number
-  - `client_id`: The ID of the attached client
-  - `content`: The contents of the buffer, potentially updated from formatters that have been run prior
-  - `ft`: The `filetype` of the aforementioned buffer
-- If the function returns `nil` or `false`, the associated source will be skipped, otherwise it will be added to the set of valid sources to run upon meeting other neccessary conditions (filetype, etc.) as well.
-- Defaults to `true`, hence any configured source will be run every time unless this condition specifies otherwise.
+Be aware that the callback runs _every_ time a source can run and thus should avoid doing anything overly expensive.

 ### cwd

-Optional function to set the working directory for the process being spawned.

-- Takes a single argument, `params`, which has the `root` key added of the project root
-- With no function or no return, the working directory remains set to the project root
+Optional callback to set the working directory for the spawned process.
+Takes a single argument, `params`, which is a table containing information about the current editor state (described in [MAIN](./MAIN.md)).
+If the callback returns `nil`, the working directory defaults to the project's root.

 ## formatter_factory